JCherryA050/real_estate_analysis/README.md

 - **Waterfront**: There was missing information in this feature and it does not make sense for that value to be missing (the home is either on waterfront or it isn't).
 The missing data were filled with a 0 assuming most homes would not have a waterfront view.
 - **Year Renovated**: There was missing information for this feature and many houses were labeled '0.0'.
 It was assumed that both of which indicated houses that had never been renovated and were marked as a 0 for never renovated.
 The houses that had a year were then marked as a 1 symbolizing that the house had been renovated.
 - **View**: There was missing information for this feature, however, there were few houses missing this feature.
 The missing information was filled with the mode of 0 for the entire feild.
+Changed type from continuous to nominal.
 - **Date**: The data type was converted to a datetime and new columns were created for the month in order to view sales by season.
-**TODO: add variables that were changed from continuaous numeric to nominal**
+- **Id**: Dropped Id column

 #### Dealing with outliers